rictoffanin/fast-feasibility-dh/README.md

 # Parameters
-The ultimate goal of the tool is to identify, given a starting address and buffer radius or a location, possible clusters of buildings where the feasibility of micro DHC networks is higher than the installation of individual buildings.
+The ultimate goal of the tool is to identify, given a starting address and buffer radius or a location, possible clusters of buildings where the feasibility of micro DHC networks is higher than the installation of individual heating systems.

 The main parameters to identify a possible area are:
 - land heat density above a certain threshold;